Effective Date: March 24, 2021

 - Sanitary Conditions.
 Supplier’s workers shall have ready access to clean toilet facilities, potable water and sanitary food preparation, storage and eating facilities.
 If worker dormitories are provided, such facilities must be clean and safe, and provided with appropriate emergency egress, hot water for bathing and showering, adequate heat and ventilation, and reasonable personal space along with reasonable entry and exit privileges.

 Supplier shall maintain security at all production and warehousing facilities and will implement supply chain security procedures designed to prevent the introduction of non-manifested cargo into outbound shipments.
-Supplier’s policies and processes shall satisfy the requirements of the U.S. Customs Trade Partnership Against Terrorism (“C-TPAT”) program or similar guidelines set forth by applicable foreign customs agencies.
+Suppliers shall implement agricultural controls to prevent the export of invasive species outside their natural environment.
+Supplier’s policies and processes shall satisfy the requirements of the U.S. Customs Trade Partnership Against Terrorism (“C-TPAT”) program or similar guidelines set forth by applicable foreign customs agencies such as Authorized Economic Operator (AEO).

 Supplier shall conduct business in an ethical manner and in compliance with all applicable laws and regulations in the countries it conducts business.
 In particular, Supplier must comply with the following standards: